humio/kafka-connect-hec-sink/README.md

 See the [Install Connectors](https://docs.confluent.io/current/connect/managing/install.html) Confluent page for more information.

+### Creating a Confluent Hub archive

+This connector utilizes the `kafka-connect-maven-plugin` maven plugin to create a Confluent Hub compatible archive.
+Use `mvn package` to create the archive `target/components/packages/humio-kafka-connect-hec-sink-1.0-SNAPSHOT.zip`.

 ## Configuration

 For an example configuration using standalone mode, refer to `config/HECSinkConnector.properties`, and for distributed mode, refer to `src/test/resources/config/json_sink_connector.json`.